morinlab/lymphopedia/MYC.md

 MYC is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL/FL/BL have been experimentally demonstrated to cause a gain of function (GOF).[@freieGermlinePointMutation2024]

 ## Relevance tier by entity

 [[include:table1_MYC]]